How to Elope in BC: Adventure Elopement Guide

 To the west in BC, you’ll find some of the best coastal views around!
 You’ll find anything from rocky cliffs to sandy beaches, so whether you want to surf, relax on the beach, or hike along the coast line, British Columbia is perfect for you.
 Between April and late October, you might even spot a few whales.

-Squamish is great for both mountains and for seaside fun, and places like Tofino, Sechelt, and Galiano Island are some of the best places for a coastal elopement.
+Squamish is great for both mountains and for seaside fun, and places like Tofino, Sechelt, Jordan River, Sooke, and Galiano Island are some of the best places for a coastal elopement.

 Lakeside Elopement Locations